It’s a good idea to occasionally assess your home’s potential electrical hazards.

-If your home is over 40 years old or you recently had a major appliance installed, you should have your place of residence inspected by a licensed electrician.
+If your home is a few decades old or you recently had a major appliance installed, you should have your place of residence inspected by a licensed electrician.
 Your home may need to have new circuits installed in order to meet appliances’ demands.

 If you find yourself relying regularly on extension cords and/or power strips, it’s likely your home doesn’t have enough outlets to suit your needs.
 Consider having additional outlets installed.
 While do-it-yourself projects are growing in popularity, when it comes to electrical work, “hiring a qualified, licensed electrician” is strongly recommended by ESFI.

 One of the first things you can do to give yourself some peace of mind is installing and maintaining your home’s smoke detectors.
 Making sure you have enough fire alarms for your home’s size and that they are placed in the right locations can help save lives.
 Testing your detectors once a month, changing the batteries at least once a year and replacing them every ten years can help you combat house fires, electrical and otherwise.